MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-for-admins.md

 ## Where is data stored in the Planner app in Teams?

 The Planner app in Teams gives users a way to manage their tasks and plans in one place.
-The storage location of Planner data depends on the service that used to create it.
+The storage location of Planner data depends on the service used to create the tasks, plans, and projects.

 - Tasks in Todo and Outlook are stored in Exchange.
 - Plans and their included tasks are stored in Azure.
+- Attachments to tasks are stored in the SharePoint location of the group.
 - Projects and their included tasks are stored in Dataverse.

 Note: For details about the support for advanced compliance capabilities such as eDiscovery and Auditing across these different services, refer to the documentation for Microsoft Purview.